mchan7841/search_algorithms/README.md

 ### Conclusion

 Breadth-First search did find the optimal solution but it did explore the most states out of any of the algorithms that found the optimal solutions.
-TODO

 ## Uniform Cost Search
 ### Premise
 Using a priority queue, we will explore the possible game states by going through the frontier and looking at the state with the lowest cost.
-TODO: add more

 ### Pseudo Code
 ```